Enter Bird's Name in Search Box:

-There are two species of crossbills in North America, the White-winged Crossbill and the Red Crossbill.
-Both type of birds live off the seeds of the pine and spruce cones.
+There are now three species of crossbills in North America.
+The White-winged Crossbill, Red Crossbill and the newly accepted Cassia Crossbill that is found in Idaho.
+These types of birds live off the seeds of pine and spruce cones.

-The crossbills are nomads, following the pine and spruce cones harvest as they mature.
-They have no real nesting schedule, such as most birds who are more likely to nest in the Spring.
-The abundance of cone seeds play a more major roll in when they will decide to lay their eggs and raise their young than what month of the year it is.
+The crossbills are nomads and follow the pine and spruce cones as they harvest and mature.
+They have no real nesting schedule, unlike most birds who tend to nest in Spring.
+The abundance of cone seeds plays a major role as to when they will decide to lay their eggs and raise their young rather than what month of the year it is.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.